 I change the “Focus tracking with lock-on” from Normal to 4.
-What happens when I do this is the delay for the lens to refocus if something occurs between the camera and subject (like a referee).
-While I am following someone, the camera will not refocus right away.
-This is something you need to try and pick what you like.
-You may want the lens to be more responsive and therefore go to setting one, which will let the lens refocus instantly.
+What happens when I do this is the delay for the lens to refocus if something occurs between the camera and the subject (like a referee).
+For example, while following someone, the camera will not refocus immediately.
+Again, you need to try and pick what you like.
+For example, you may want the lens to be more responsive and therefore go to set one, letting the lens refocus instantly.

 Note the lenses you choose affect the availability of focus points.

 You want to pick Autofocus Continuous mode for sports.

 In the menu Pencil selections, pick AF Activation under the Autofocus settings.